ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment

 \section{Introduction}

-In the realm of drug discovery, AI-based computational methods have recently witnessed significant progress and garnered increased attention.
-Notably, the issue of protein pocket representation is of critical importance, as it constitutes the primary surface region responsible for the complex binding of small molecule ligands.
-Such binding involves a range of diverse interactions, including but not limited to, hydrophobic interactions, hydrogen bonds, $\pi$-stacking, salt bridges, and van der Waals forces \citep{deFreitas2017ASA}.
-While previous handcrafted features, such as curvature, solvent-accessible surface area, hydropathy, and electrostatics \citep{Guilloux2009FpocketAO,Vascon2020ProteinEF}, have offered valuable domain insights, their utility is limited due to their time-consuming computational nature and inability to capture intricate interaction patterns.
+In drug discovery, AI-driven methods have made significant strides, with a growing focus on the task of representing protein pockets.
+These pockets play a pivotal role in binding small molecule ligands through diverse interactions like hydrophobic forces, hydrogen bonds, $\pi$-stacking, and salt bridges \citep{deFreitas2017ASA}.
+While traditional handcrafted features like curvatures, solvent-accessible surface area, hydropathy, and electrostatics \citep{Guilloux2009FpocketAO,Vascon2020ProteinEF} have provided valuable domain insights, their computational demands and inability to capture intricate interactions limit their utility.

-In contrast to knowledge-based methods, data-driven deep learning methods, like the one proposed in \citet{gao2022cosp}, utilize a two-tower architecture to extract representations for paired pockets and ligands.
-However, the lack of sufficient supervised complex structure data (less than 100 thousand non-redundant pairs according to the BioLip2 database \citep{10.1093/nar/gkad630}) severely limits the chemical space on both sides.
-To address this issue, self-supervised learning methods that focus on restoring corrupted data have gained popularity in this area \citep{zhou2023unimol}.
-These models are capable of leveraging extensive unbounded pocket data, to learn representations of the pocket’s internal structure by predicting masked atom types or perturbed coordinates.
-Nevertheless, they tend to overlook the crucial aspect of interactions without proper supervision signals from the ligand aspect.
-Therefore, it is urgently necessary to develop large-scale datasets and new pretraining methods to fully explore the potential of pocket representation learning, emphasizing the interactions between pockets and their ligands.
+In contrast, data-driven deep learning methods, such as the two-tower architectures proposed by \cite{gao2022cosp}, \cite{karimi2019deepaffinity} and \cite{ozturk2018deepdta}, show promise but are constrained by the scarcity of complex structure data (less than 100 thousand non-redundant pairs in BioLip2 database \citep{10.1093/nar/gkad630}).
+To address this limitation, self-supervised learning techniques, like the one introduced by \cite{zhou2023unimol}, focus on restoring corrupted data, allowing them to leverage extensive unbounded pocket data for representation learning.
+However, these methods often overlook the vital ligand-pocket interactions due to the lack of proper supervision signals from the ligand side.
+To fully exploit the potential of pocket representation learning and emphasize interactions between pockets and ligands, there is a pressing need for the development of large-scale datasets and innovative pretraining methods.